 Moving in a short time requires some ingenuity, a lot of energy, and help in getting organized, which is why you need a quick checklist to make sure you have covered all the bases.

 Assuming you have found a place to go, next you need to decide how your stuff will be moved from one place to the other.
 And, then, get packing.
 There are several options for moving and packing.

-Book a mover
+Book a Mover

-If you're short on both, then moving yourself will save you cash, but not necessarily time.
-Booking a mover usually requires more than a week's notice.
-However, if you're moving during the off season (any time other than summer), you should be able to find a mover who can help.
-Other factors to consider is how far you're moving, with long-distance movers being harder to book than local companies, and how much stuff.
-If you're only moving a studio apartment or small one-bedroom, often larger moving companies can accommodate you - just adding you to a truck that's not quite full.
+If you are short on money, then moving on your own will save you cash, but not necessarily time.
+In fact, it will be a giant time sink.
+Another factor to consider is how far you are moving.
+Long-distance movers are harder to book than local companies.
+Movers also need to know how much stuff you have to move.
+If you are only moving a studio apartment or small one-bedroom, often larger moving companies can accommodate you by adding your things to a truck that is not quite full.

 Rent a Truck